-There were several extenuating circumstance that were revealed by these analyses that should be considered when developing sex-specific and spatially-explicit assessment models as well as binning length composition data as it relates to ISS for age and length composition data.
+There were several extenuating circumstances that were revealed by these analyses which should be considered when developing sex-specific and spatially-explicit assessment models as well as binning length composition data as it relates to ISS for age and length composition data.
 First, in comparison to the total (combined sex) age and length composition ISS, we showed that the sex-specific composition ISS is smaller and differences in the magnitude of ISS could exist between the two sexes (i.e., this resulted in an ISS that is larger for female age composition than for males for flatfish stocks).
 Thus, these differences in uncertainty for sex-specific age and length composition data should be considered when applying a sex-specific stock assessment model for management.
 Second, we showed that the magnitude of age and length composition ISS decreased as the data were split into sub-regions, as compared to the ISS of the entire region.
-This result was not surprising, but, we also note that the magnitude of ISS was sub-region specific, and presumably is related to the abundance and availability of the stock within the sub-region.
-Overall, we note that there is a consequence for sex-specific and spatially-explicit stock assessment models, where uncertainty in age and length composition data increases compared assessment models that don’t include these features.
+This result was not surprising, but we also note that the magnitude of ISS was sub-region specific, and presumably is related to the abundance and availability of the stock within the sub-region.
+Overall, we note that there is a consequence for sex-specific and spatially-explicit stock assessment models: uncertainty in age and length composition data increases for these model structures compared to assessment models that don’t include these features.
 Finally, the results of our analysis revealed that the bin structure has implications on the magnitude of length composition ISS, where the ISS decreased (i.e., the uncertainty increased) as the bin size increased.
 We hypothesize that this result is a consequence of uncertainty as it relates to the coarseness of the length composition, where more uncertainty is produced for a smaller number of length bin categories.

-Overall, while we have shown that the recommendation to limit sub-sampling for length frequency data at 100 to 150 fish per haul was robust to bin structure and spatial scale we recommend that analysts in other regions evaluate their data in a similar manner as we have to determine if over-sampling is occurring.
+Overall, while we have shown that the recommendation to limit sub-sampling for length frequency data at 100 to 150 fish per haul was robust to bin structure and spatial scale, we recommend that analysts in other regions evaluate their data in a similar manner as we have to determine if over-sampling is occurring.
 We suggest that these results are general to the expansion methods employed in other regions, where nuanced differences will not have an impact to such a degree that would appreciably change these results.
-In terms of application to other stocks, and the sample sizes that would be necessary to conduct this analysis, we would recommend that the stocks evaluated have a reasonable amount of hauls in which the length frequency sampling exceeds 100 fish.
-We would also recommend that stocks evaluated would be sampled representatively across their distribution range (i.e., all length samples do not come from a small portion of the survey area or range of distribution for the species).
-For application to age composition data collected randomly or are stratified, we suggest that expansion methods like those used here be applied (in order to account for different sampling strategies) when conducting analysis to determine consequences of sub-sampling.
-Finally, a universal concern when considering sub-sampling is the opportunity cost of not having collected samples that may be needed to address some future analysis that could be developed.
-We propose, for length frequency sampling at the haul level, that our results show that limiting sampling to 100 to 150 fish per haul provides adequate information to conduct current and future analyses.
-Our results consistently show that sub-sampling at these levels produces unbiased results as well as not having any added benefit in length composition or uncertainty beyond these sampling levels regardless of bin or spatial structure of the data.
+In terms of application to other stocks, and the sample sizes that would be necessary to conduct this analysis, we would recommend that the stocks evaluated have a plurality of hauls in which the length frequency sampling exceeds 100 fish.
+We would also recommend that stocks evaluated be sampled representatively across their distribution range (i.e., all length samples do not come from a small portion of the survey area or range of distribution for the species).
+For application to age composition data collected randomly or stratified, we suggest that expansion methods like those used here be applied (in order to account for different sampling strategies) when conducting analysis to determine consequences of sub-sampling.
+Finally, a universal concern when considering sub-sampling is the opportunity cost of not having collected samples that may be needed to address some potential future analysis.
+For length frequency sampling at the haul level, our results suggest that limiting sampling to 100 to 150 fish per haul provides adequate information to conduct current and future analyses.
+Our results consistently show that sub-sampling at these levels produces unbiased results and that no added benefit to length composition uncertainty is achieved beyond these sampling levels regardless of bin or spatial structure of the data.